Civil service of China: Levels and ranking system

 The 27 ranks are sub-divisions of 11 "levels".
 The following is a non-exhaustive list of party and state positions corresponding to their civil service rank.
 The list only comprises "leadership positions" (lingdao ganbu), but not civil servants who are not in leadership positions.
 Non-leading civil servants can be given high corresponding ranks.
 For example, an expert or advisor hired by the government on a long-term initiative does not manage any people or lead any organization, but may still receive a sub-provincial rank.
 Similarly, retired officials who take on lesser-ranked (usually ceremonial) positions after retirement would generally retain their highest rank.
-Occasionally, officials may hold a position but be of a higher rank than what the position indicates, for example a Deputy Prefecture-level Party Secretary who holds a full prefecture-level rank.
+Occasionally, officials may hold a position but be of a higher rank than what the position indicates, for example a Deputy Prefecture-level CCP committee secretary who holds a full prefecture-level rank.

 State Administration of Civil Service

 The State Administration of Civil Service was created in March 2008 by the National People's Congress.
 It is under the management of the Ministry of Human Resources and Social Security, which resulted from the merger of the Ministry of Personnel and the Ministry of Human Resources and Social Security.
 The function of the administration covers management, recruitment, assessment, training, rewards, supervision and other aspects related to civil service affairs.
 The administration also has several new functions.
 These include drawing up regulations on the trial periods of newly enrolled personnel, further protecting the legal rights of civil servants and having the responsibility of the registration of civil servants under central departments.
 Its establishment was part of the government's reshuffle in 2008.
 It aimed at a "super ministry" system to streamline government department functions.